phpbb/chameleon/docs/css-selectors.md

 key selectors if we’re targeting the right things for the right reason.

-That said, however, CSS selector performance should be fairly low on your list of things to optimise; browsers are fast, and are only ever getting faster, and it is only on notable edge cases that inefficient selectors would be likely to pose a problem.
+That said, however, CSS selector performance should be fairly low on your list of things to optimize; browsers are fast, and are only ever getting faster, and it is only on notable edge cases that inefficient selectors would be likely to pose a problem.